AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/1_Core/11_Exceptions/LocalHandlers/CutEvals/tc_set.rst

 * An exception would be raised by one operand but is not because of the shortcircuit semantics,

-* An exception is raised by some evaluation but not others
+* An exception is raised by some evaluation but not others.

 .. qmlink:: TCIndexImporter